brunogac/todo/readme.md

 ## Requirements
 - Create, edit and delete projects
-- Create, edit and delete tasks related to a project
+- Create, edit and delete tasks

 ## Business rules
 - A task must must belong to a single project